Peter A. Jackson

-Peter Jackson is an Australian writer and scholar of Buddhism and gender and sexual identities in Thailand.
+Peter Anthony Jackson (born 14 February 1956) is an Australian writer and scholar of Buddhism and gender and sexual identities in Thailand.
 He completed his PhD in Philosophy and Asian Studies at the Australian National University, Canberra in 1986.
 His PhD dissertation, which is published under the title Buddhadasa: A Buddhist Thinker for the Modern World (1988) reflects his interests in the Thai language, the role of Buddhist thought, and the institution of the sangha in modern Thailand.

 Jackson was a Senior Project Officer for the Thai National Curriculum and Materials with the Australian Capital Territory Schools Authority.
 He is currently a Professor of Thai history in the School of Culture, History and Language, at the Australian National University.